Support to give your evidence - ‘special measures’

 This is aimed at helping you to feel more comfortable by making the court seem less formal.

-There are two special measures which are only available to vulnerable victims and witnesses:
+The first of two special measures which are only available to vulnerable victims and witnesses:

-- Intermediaries.
 Intermediaries are people who can support you if you need help to fully understand and answer the questions you are being asked.
 An intermediary will check that the questions are asked in a way that means you can easily understand them.
 They will also help you share your answers clearly with the court.

-- Aids to Communication.
 Aids to communication can include things like visual-aid boards, eye-gaze software, dolls or body-outline drawings.
 You can use these if you have a disability that means you need support to assist you in understanding or answering questions.